Group 3

 Left: Ex vivo MRI image of an uninjured spinal cord.

-Right: Glial scar formed following a spinal cord injury.
-Astrocytes are shown in green and microglia in red.
+Right: Glial scar formed after a spinal cord injury.
+Astrocytes are shown in green, and microglia in red.